-- (1) The profits interests in CA and CA II generally vest as follows: operating units generally become non-forfeitable in 25% annual increments beginning on the second anniversary of the date of grant and value units are generally forfeitable upon termination of employment.
-The profits interests are more fully described above under "- Interests in Coffeyville Acquisition LLC and Coffeyville Acquisition II LLC." - (2) The phantom points granted pursuant to the Phantom Unit Plans are generally forfeitable upon termination of employment.
-The phantom points are more fully described above under "- Coffeyville Resources, LLC Phantom Unit Appreciation Plan (Plan I) and Coffeyville Resources, LLC Phantom Unit Appreciation Plan (Plan II)." - (3) The dollar amounts shown reflect the fair value as of December 31, 2008, based upon an independent third-party valuation using a probability weighted expected return method involving a forward-looking analysis of possible future outcomes, the estimation of ranges of future and present value under each outcome, and the application of a probability factor to each outcome in conjunction with the application of the current value (December 31, 2008) of CVR Energy's common stock closing price on the NYSE with a Black-Scholes option pricing model formula.
-Assumptions used in the calculation of these amounts are included in footnote 3 to the Company's audited financial statements for the year ended December 31, 2008 included in the Company's Annual Report on Form 10-K filed on March 13, 2009. - (4) Represents operating units in CA. These operating units have been transferred to trusts for the benefit of members of Mr. Lipinski's family. - (5) Represents value units in CA. These value units have been transferred to trusts for the benefit of members of Mr. Lipinski's family. - (6) Represents operating units in CA II.
-These operating units have been transferred to trusts for the benefit of members of Mr. Lipinski's family. - (7) Represents value units in CA II.
-These value units have been transferred to trusts for the benefit of members of Mr. Lipinski's family. - (8) Represents profits interests in CA III. - (9) Represents phantom service points under the Phantom Unit Plan I. - (10) Represents phantom performance points under the Phantom Unit Plan I. - (11) Represents phantom service points under the Phantom Unit Plan II. - (12) Represents phantom performance points under the Phantom Unit Plan II.
+- (1) Represents the total awards (and not since forfeited) to the named executive officer from the profits interests in CA, CA II and CA III, as well as the phantom points granted pursuant to the Phantom Unit Plans. - (2) The profits interests in CA and CA II generally vest as follows: operating units generally become non-forfeitable in 25% annual increments beginning on the second anniversary of the original grant date in June 2005 and value units are generally forfeitable upon termination of employment.
+The profits interests are more fully described above under "- Interests in Coffeyville Acquisition LLC and Coffeyville Acquisition II LLC." - (3) The phantom points granted pursuant to the Phantom Unit Plans are generally forfeitable upon termination of employment.
+The phantom points are more fully described above under "- Coffeyville Resources, LLC Phantom Unit Appreciation Plan (Plan I) and Coffeyville Resources, LLC Phantom Unit Appreciation Plan (Plan II)." - (4) The dollar amounts shown reflect (a) for restricted stock awards, the closing market price of our common stock on December 31, 2009 (\$6.86 per share) and (b) for all other awards, the fair value as of December 31, 2009, based upon an independent third-party valuation using a probability-weighted expected return method involving a forward-looking analysis of possible future outcomes, the estimation of ranges of future and present value under each outcome, and the application of a probability factor to each outcome in conjunction with the application of the current value (December 31, 2009) of CVR Energy's common stock closing price on the NYSE with a Black-Scholes option pricing model formula.
+Assumptions used in the calculation of these amounts are included in footnote 3 to the Company's audited financial statements for the year ended December 31, 2009 included in the Company's Annual Report on Form 10-K filed on March 12, 2010. - (5) Represents operating units in CA. These operating units have been transferred to trusts for the benefit of members of Mr. Lipinski's family. - (6) Represents value units in CA. These value units have been transferred to trusts for the benefit of members of Mr. Lipinski's family. - (7) Represents operating units in CA II.
+These operating units have been transferred to trusts for the benefit of members of Mr. Lipinski's family. - (8) Represents value units in CA II.
+These value units have been transferred to trusts for the benefit of members of Mr. Lipinski's family.